US STOCKS-Wall St rises after jobs data; debt default averted | Technology

 - United States

-U.S. stock indexes rose on Friday after a moderation in wage growth in May boosted bets that the Federal Reserve will skip raising interest rates this month, while investors cheered the country averting a catastrophic debt default.
+U.S. stock indexes rose on Friday after jobs data showed a moderation in wage growth, boosting bets that the Federal Reserve will skip hiking rates this month, while investors cheered the country averting a catastrophic debt default.
 The tech-heavy Nasdaq index touched its highest intraday level in over 13 months and headed for its sixth straight week of gains, its best streak since January 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)